seoleuns/MLforLorenz96/README.md

 # MLforLorenz96

-The related manuscript has been submitted to Scientific Reports.
+The related manuscript has been submitted to Physical Review E.

 This repository will be updated further as the revision progresses.